YunataSavior/TC_autobis/README.md

 "autobis" is a command you can use on your own compiled installation of TrinityCore to give yourself the "best theoretical" items at any given level.

 # Installation Instructions

+## Notes
-Note: these instructions are very crude at the moment.
+1. These instructions are very crude at the moment.
 These should work fine with any latest build of TrinityCore, but if not, please let me know.
+2. These instructions assume you are running Linux.
+For Windows, you can try following along, albeit you'll have to do things slightly differently.

+## Linux Instructions
 1. Download/clone this repository to your computer.
 2. Copy the files ``autobis_misc.cpp`` and ``autobis_misc.h`` to ``<Path_to_your_TC_clone>/src/server/scripts/Commands/``
 3. In that same folder, open up the file named ``cs_misc.cpp``.
 We're going to make the following changes to that file: